 Machine learning has taken the networking industry by storm, but is it just hype, or is it a valuable tool for engineers trying to solve real world problems?
 The reality of machine learning is that it’s simply another tool in a network engineer’s toolbox, and like any other tool, we use it when it makes sense, and we don’t use it when it doesn’t.

 In order to answer any question, network observability requires a broad range of telemetry data.
 It takes a capable platform to make the data useful.
-In this blog, the fourth in the network observability series, Avi Freedman describes requirements for the data platform.
+In this 4th part in the network observability series, Avi Freedman describes requirements for the data telemetry platform.

 In part 3 of the network observability series, Kentik CEO Avi Freedman discusses the different categories telemetry data.
 Avi shows how a complete network observability solution can answer an exponentially broader range of questions.